Performance Breakdown

 For the sand on hard floor test, I scattered 50 grams of sand on a test area.
 The P50 was able to pick up an average of 99.7% in two tests.

-What I like is the efficiency as it picks up most of it in the forward pass.
+I like the efficiency; it picks up most of it in the forward pass.

 Edge cleaning test